haya-noor/Headless-Document-Management-System/README.md

 ### 🏗️ Architecture
 - Clean Architecture with separation of concerns
 - Repository pattern for data access
-- Service layer for business logic
+- Workflow layer for business orchestration
 - Controller layer for HTTP handling
+- Infrastructure layer for external concerns
 - Middleware for cross-cutting concerns

 ## 🚀 Quick Start